hrebynakha/goit-algo2-hw-03/README.md

 # goit-algo2-hw-03

-## Task 1

 ### Description

 ### Files

-- `task1.py` - main script, where we load data and draw graph, and calculate maximum flow
+- `task1.py` - main script for task1, where we load data and draw graph, and calculate maximum flow
 - `data/` - data files with connections between nodes, and positions of nodes
 - `helpers.py` - helper functions, like loading data from CSV and JSON files
 - `graph.py` - graph module for drawing graph using networkx and matplotlib
 - `algorithms.py` - algorithms module for finding maximum flow

+## Task 1

 ### How to run